-Infertility is a condition which makes it difficult or impossible to get pregnant, despite having unprotected penile/vaginal intercourse for at least one year.1 Approximately 12% of women,1,2 or 1 in 8 couples, 2 have trouble conceiving or carrying a full-term pregnancy.
-Infertility often creates distress and contributes to symptoms of depression, anxiety, and adjustment disorder.3,4,5,6
+Infertility is a condition that makes it difficult or impossible to get pregnant, despite having unprotected penile/vaginal intercourse for at least one year.1 Approximately 12% of women, or 1 in 8 couples, have trouble conceiving or carrying a full-term pregnancy.1,2 Infertility often creates distress and contributes to symptoms of depression, anxiety, and adjustment disorder.3,4,5,6

 In order to cope, affected individuals may lean on family and friends, practice various forms of self-care, or seek out therapeutic support.

-Infertility has been described as a life-defining event9 because it challenges or interrupts a person’s core identity and sense of self.
-From a young age, many individuals have visualizations and expectations about having children, including when they will start trying to conceive, how many children they desire, and what kind of parent they want to be.
+Infertility has been described as a life-defining event because it challenges or interrupts a person’s core identity and sense of self.7 From a young age, many people have visualizations and expectations about having children, including when they will start trying to conceive, how many children they desire, and what kind of parent they want to be.

-After menstruation begins, a plethora of negative emotions ensue, including but not limited to, disappointment, anger, devastation, or sadness.
 Some women agonize over what they had done “wrong” and feel extreme self-blame.
-Others internalize feelings of inferiority12 or failure because their bodies did not perform in the way they are “supposed” to.
+Others internalize feelings of inferiority or failure because their bodies did not perform in the way they are “supposed” to.8

-It is also not uncommon for individuals to struggle with feeling jealous or envious13 of those with children or who seem to fall pregnant with little effort.
-Infertility is often a silent and invisible experience, leaving many affected individuals feeling isolated from others who understand what they are going through.9,14
+It is also not uncommon for individuals to struggle with feeling jealous or envious of those with children or who seem to fall pregnant with little effort.9 Infertility is often a silent and invisible experience, leaving many affected individuals feeling isolated from others who understand what they are going through.7,10

 It is important to note that same-sex couples and single individuals may also pursue fertility treatments and experience some of the same stress and difficult choices as those facing infertility.
 Much of the research on infertility has focused on cis-gender women and heterosexual couples, which contributes to hetero- and gender-normative perspectives in much of the writings on infertility.